Where Do I Want to Work?

 This Week's Dialogue Group Meeting

-Find at least one hour to meet with your group to discuss the prompt of the week: What does the future you want to see look like?
-This is the Ice Breaker activity to get the group acquainted with each other, set norms, and introduce individual perspectives.
+Find at least one hour to meet with your group to discuss the prompt of the week: How have you approached the meritocracy in your own education?
+Use this activity to get the group acquainted with each other, set norms, and introduce individual perspectives.